victorwvm/CourseJsJonasSchmedtman/README.md

 ### - 07-Pig-Game:
   - A small course project where I learned a little about DOM
 ### - 08-Behind-the-Scenes:
-  - provides a comprehensive look at how javascript works "behind the scenes".
-Talks about functions and scope, object manipulation, references and data types.
+  - Provides a comprehensive look at how javascript works "behind the scenes".
+Talks about functions and scope, short circuiting, heap and call stack in javascript, object manipulation, references and data types.
 Crucial fundamentals for developing robust and efficient JavaScript applications.
 ### - 09-Data-Strutures-Operators
   - In this section I learned about destructuring arrays and objects, spread and rest operators, the difference between Arrys or sets, Objects or Maps and string formatting